Plant based dyes on Belgian linen, various textile elements.

 From her ongoing series, Guilt Free (M) other.

-Monica Renaud’s new works on linen, originate as a single iPhone image taken during everyday domestic ritual.
+Monica Renaud’s new works on linen and paper, originate as a single iPhone image taken during everyday domestic ritual.
 She transfers these palm sized pictures into distorted large-scale realms before gently hand manipulating the photographic data.

 Colour, line, composition and space inform these painterly abstractions from the artist, who says she “finds solace amongst the valleys and folds” of the digitally generated landscapes.